-It is a broad umbrella term for a number of theories / approaches to learning and teaching which have informed process and practices of teachers, particularly in their roles as curriculum designers.
+It is not my intention to discuss or critique “pedagogy” – there are plenty of websites, articles and media resources that do this far better than I could on this page, but I will provide an overview of the term and some examples of pedagogies which may be common to many of you.
+The word ‘pedagogy’ is broad umbrella term for a number of theories / approaches to learning and teaching which have informed process and practices of teachers, particularly in their roles as curriculum designers.

 In the context of SPaM this domain is directly drawn from the TPACK framework where it is referred to as “pedagogical knowledge” and defined as:

 Some pedagogies may be strongly aligned to subject area and discipline, although some of this is historical and so broader concepts such as ‘critical pedagogy‘ specifically seeks to address imbalances and historical power structures relating to education.
 The foundational text for this is attributed to Paulo Freire through his writing of ‘Pedagogy of the Oppressed’.
 (Freire, 1970).

 In both curriculum design and educational development, pedagogy is an integral component (whether a conscious design decision or not) and more so in the context of hybrid education where online pedagogies are also increasingly prevalent alongside more established traditional pedagogies.